evanpeck/evanpeck.github.io/_pages/about.md

 ### Recent News ([see older news](/archive/news))

 <div markdown="1" class="news">
+- **Dec:** Featured on the _Changing Academic Life_ podcast: [Evan Peck on considered choices and career moves: from liberal arts to a research uni](https://changingacademiclife.captivate.fm/episode/evan-peck)
+- **Dec:** Served on the selection committee for [CRA's Outstanding Undergraduate Research Awards](https://cra.org/crae/awards/cra-outstanding-undergraduate-researchers/)
 - **Nov:** Gave a [guest talk at the Colorado School of Mines CS Seminar](https://www.linkedin.com/posts/williamstome_have-you-already-voted-and-want-to-spend-activity-7259930665213730816-ZPED?utm_source=share&utm_medium=member_desktop): _Good for Scientists, Bad for Society: Why won't data change our minds?_
 - **Oct:** Travelled to Salt Lake City to [join the University of Utah for IEEE VIS](https://www.linkedin.com/posts/evanmpeck_ieee-vis-conference-wasnt-spent-in-fl-like-activity-7253908123587878912-WTNm?utm_source=share&utm_medium=member_desktop), and host a virtual [Visualization for Social Good](https://vis4good.github.io/) meetup.
 - **Sep:** A quick trip to Washington, DC where I participated in the keynote panel about AI + Ethics + Engineering Education for the 2024 NSF EEC Grantees Conference.